drchrispinnock/hem2md/README.md

 At the top of the file, there will be an HTML comment to warn that the file is automatically generated.
 This can be useful if you are working on a document set and are using a Makefile to process lots of Hemingway files (like me).
 If you supply -n it will remove the comment as sometimes it can confuse other processors.

+If you supply -r, hem2md will make Leanpub chapter references on the basis of the headings.

 ## hem2jek

 To use the Jekyll script, you need jekyll and ansi2txt from [colorized-logs](https://github.com/kilobyte/colorized-logs).
 Run the script in your jekyll site directory.
 For example, the following will parse the Hemingway file, take the title formatted with # and use that to create a jekyll post in _posts.
 If you supply -d you'll get a draft instead of a post.